localytics/localytics-xamarin/GettingStarted.md

 ### Dictionaries

 #### Customer Properties Dictionary
-The Customer Properties is passed a IDictionary in this release future release will support an interface to allow for code completion and refactoring.
+The Customer Properties is passed an IDictionary.
+In a future release Localytics Xamarin SDK will support an interface to allow for code completion and refactoring.

 | Dictionary Key Name    | Value Description  |
 |------------------------|-------|